System Rescue CD: First Steps

 You are now set to modify configuration files or to retrieve personal data.
 WinSCP is perfect for those purposes.

-When you have finished your work and want to boot your server normally again, enter the following commands:
+When you have finished your work and want to boot your server normally again, enter the following command:

 Your server should then boot from the hard disk again and be available as usual.